 Awards: Official Selection of the Adventure Travel Film Festival 2018

 The British Backpacker Society: The Age of Fear

-Upon receiving a call from a British Backpacker Society member who has grabbed a cheap holiday to “war-torn” Crimea, two friends attempt a daring rescue mission to get him out alive.
-When the rescue operation finds that beer, beaches and bikinis pose far more of a risk to the average visitor to Crimea than the machine-gun fire suggested by the media, the team wonder whether any other places on the wrong-end of headlines could offer so much to travelers.
-After a few more beers, the British Backpacker Society decides to undertake a trailblazing overland adventure from Crimea to Iraq - via Chechnya, Dagestan and Iran – to find-out the truth about destinations haunted by prejudice and paranoia.
+Upon receiving a call from a British Backpacker Society member who has grabbed a cheap holiday to a geopolitical trouble-spot, two friends attempt a daring rescue mission to get him out alive.
+When the rescue operation finds that beer, beaches and bikinis pose far more of a risk to the average visitor than the machine-gun fire suggested by the media, the team wonder whether any other places on the wrong-end of headlines could offer so much to travelers.
+After a few beers, the British Backpacker Society decides to undertake a trailblazing overland adventure to the Middle East to find-out the truth about destinations haunted by prejudice and paranoia.

 Release date: Q2 2019

 The British Backpacker Society: The Ark of the Covenant